-A powerful addition was a series of ten photographs of Japanese atrocities, frames taken from unattributed film footage.
-American missionary John Magee had filmed hospitalized victims surreptitiously in the International Safety Zone during the chaos, and fellow American John Fitch smuggled this footage out of China early in 1938.
-Fitch circulated it to limited American audiences to inform them of Japanese brutality, but exhausted by his efforts, he soon ceased his one-man campaign.
-Perhaps because events in distant Asia had less resonance than almost daily Eurocentric news, the film lay dormant until 1942, when portions of it appeared in a Canadian newsreel [47,48].
-The above stills were preceded by the text: "the most dreadful picture of the rape of Nanking this amateur photographer could not take.
+The abovementioned stills were preceded by the text: "The most dreadful picture of the rape of Nanking this amateur photographer could not take.
 He knew that if he filmed civilians being shot down or houses looted and burned, he would be arrested and his camera smashed.
 Besides he was too busy, like other foreign missionaries and doctors, saving what civilians he could.
 But for two weeks he saw an army completely out of control, raping, burning, killing and robbing and destroying without check.
 He saw a Japanese embassy completely powerless to restrain its own men.
 In foreign hospitals in and around Nanking he saw hundreds of innocent victims of 'totalitarian war".

-Accompanying each photograph was an explanation: 1.
-Wounded Chinese in primitive basket who was transported to emergency facility.
+Accompanying each photograph was an explanation:

+1. Wounded Chinese in primitive basket who was transported to emergency facility.
 2. Survivor of family of 11 standing among bodies 3.
 Wounded woman whose husband and child were killed.
 4. Disfigured burned man, tied with 100 others, doused with gasoline.

 5. Man with bayonet gashes, who refused to yield his women to Japanese.
 6. Woman nearly decapitated 7.
 A 14-year-old boy beaten with an iron bar.
 8. Man (police) struck with axe, recovering in hospital after feigning death by firing squad.
 9. A 19-year old woman stabbed 29 times, later had a miscarriage in a refugee hospital.
 10. Body left to rot in roadside pond.

 Six months after the fact, these were among the most inflammatory photographs of the Asian conflict ever shown to the American public and an early use of the term "Rape of Nanking".
 These must be added to evidence that was steering (a still largely isolationist) United States public opinion to a stronger pro-Chinese/anti-Japanese position.
 The next week, a photograph essay described Chinese troops going into action and achieving a victory; a week after that, war photographer Robert Capa's photographs depicted Chinese civilians witnessing air battles over the city of Hankow.
 Capa's images of war would become icons of the era even though these photographs of a mourning Chinese mother and the city of Canton under fierce Japanese bombardment were not reproduced in the millions as were those of baby Ping Mei.
-The text predicted accurately that these images of dead and wounded and a city destroyed were curtain raisers to the next war in Europe [49].
+The text predicted accurately that these images of dead and wounded and a city destroyed were curtain raisers to the next war in Europe (LIFE, 30 May and 20 June, 1938).
 LIFE had shot its bolt as these were the last Nanking references in 1938.
-There were eight more issues in which China was mentioned, but nothing was as sensational as the Nanking photographs [50].
+China appeared in eight more issues, but nothing was as sensational as the Nanking photographs (LIFE 1, 15, August; 17 October; 7, 14 and 21 November, 1938).

 Notwithstanding LIFE's larger readership, in November it was LOOK that delivered the most graphic photographs of Japanese outrages (probably in Nanking), including the Japanese bayoneting of Chinese prisoners of war while soldiers watched (Figure 7).
 The LOOK captions were as graphic as the pictures.
 Under the headline "Killing For Fun!" the text read: "Hands Tied, Chinese prisoners are used as live targets for bayonets of Japanese recruits.
 In the foreground a captive is being tormented.
 Another (left rear) is being stabbed to death.
 A third (center) has just received the death thrust.
-A fourth (rear) is being driven into the pit" [51,52].
+A fourth (rear) is being driven into the pit" (LOOK, 22 November 1938).
+This photo was cropped and published again on 20 December, 1938.

 Additional text on the page charged the Japanese with butchering Chinese and burying them alive, merely for amusement, or to inspire raw recruits to kill.
 The writer explained: